scott-griffiths/bitstring/doc/interpretation.rst

 float / f / floatbe / floatle / floatne
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 For a floating point interpretation use the :attr:`~Bits.float` property.
-This uses your machine's underlying floating point representation and will only work if the bitstring is 32 or 64 bits long.
+This uses the IEEE 754 floating point representation and will only work if the bitstring is 16, 32 or 64 bits long.

 Different endiannesses are provided via :attr:`~Bits.floatle` and :attr:`~Bits.floatne`.
 Note that as floating point interpretations are only valid on whole-byte bitstrings there is no difference between the bit-wise big-endian :attr:`~Bits.float` and the byte-wise big-endian :attr:`~Bits.floatbe`.